Sauteed Cabbage and Leeks with Pancetta (Irish-Inspired)

 Ireland has more varieties of cabbage then I’ve seen anywhere else in the world.
 Crumpled, crinkled, smooth, in different shades of green, red, and purple.
 Boiled, sauteed, fried, and roasted in soups, stews, or on its own as the star of the show, always paired with bacon.
-Which is exactly what I did with this recipe for Sauteed Cabbage and Leeks with Pancetta.
+Which is exactly what I did with this recipe for Sauteed Cabbage and Leeks with Pancetta, cooked in my trusty cast iron skillet.

 The two varieties we ate the most of while in Ireland, were the savoy and the Sweetheart.
 Both sweet, crispy, and crunchy, perfectly balanced goodness with a bit of spicy at the end of the bite.
 The Sweetheart variety is a smooth, pale green, tightly bunched cabbage.
 While the savoy is looser leaved, crinkled and a deep-dark green.
 Both are delicious in this recipe.